spack/spack-tutorial/tutorial_environments.rst

 Now let's add some specs to the environment.
 Suppose your project depends on ``boost``, ``trilinos``, and ``openmpi``.
 Add these packages to the spec list using your favorite text editor.
-The dash syntax for a yaml list is used in our example.
+The dash syntax for a YAML list is used in our example.
 Your package should now contain the following entries:

 .. code-block:: yaml